 The U.S. FDA reduced the number of clinical trials that they wanted from five to two after the first clinical trial performed successfully in 2015.
 Although there was increased risk for blood clotting with this device, the benefits on patients’ quality of life became crystal clear and outweighed the risk.

-If you require assistance with applying for a Class II medical device licence, please contact Focal Point Research Inc. We are leading North American Regulatory and New Product Consultants for Medical Devices, Natural Health Products, OTC Drugs, Cosmetics, and other consumer products regulated by Health Canada and the U.S. FDA.
+contact Focal Point Research Inc. We are leading North American Regulatory and New Product Consultants for Medical Devices, Natural Health Products, OTC Drugs, Cosmetics, and other consumer products regulated by Health Canada and the U.S. FDA.

 Recent Comments